-Church Recorders work as a team at a local church or place of worship.
-In pairs, they research and document memorials, metalwork, stonework, woodwork, textiles, paintings, libraries, windows and other items.
+Church Recorders worked local churches or places of worship researching and documenting memorials, metalwork, stonework, woodwork, textiles, paintings, libraries, windows and other items.

 East Hendred – St Augustine